pinedamg/mage2dock/DOCUMENTATION/content/documentation/index.md

 <br>
 <a name="Docker-Sync"></a>
 ### Workaround B: using d4m-nfs

-You can use the d4m-nfs solution in 2 ways, one is using the Laradock built it integration, and the other is using the tool separatly.
+You can use the d4m-nfs solution in 2 ways, the first is by using the built-in Laradock integration, and the second is using the tool separately.
 Below is show case of both methods:

-#### B.1: using the built in d4m-nfs integration
+### B.1: using the built in d4m-nfs integration

 In simple terms, docker-sync creates a docker container with a copy of all the application files that can be accessed very quickly from the other containers.
 On the other hand, docker-sync runs a process on the host machine that continuously tracks and updates files changes from the host to this intermediate container.

 Out of the box, it comes pre-configured for OS X, but using it on Windows is very easy to set-up by modifying the `DOCKER_SYNC_STRATEGY` on the `.env`

-##### Usage
+#### Usage

 Laradock comes with `sync.sh`, an optional bash script, that automates installing, running and stopping docker-sync.
 Note that to run the bash script you may need to change the permissions `chmod 755 sync.sh`